Voluntary Quit Changes 10/07/12

 Q. Why are there surcharges being assessed to my account?

 A. The current recession and resulting increase in unemployment compensation claims in the past year has caused the balance in the Trust Fund to fall to a very low level.
-There is currently a 0.5% emergency surcharge in effect for the 2013-1, 2013-2, and 2013-3 quarter.
+There is currently a 0.5% emergency surcharge in effect for the 2013-3 quarter.
+This 0.5% surcharge will be removed beginning with the 2013-4 quarter.
 Employers that have rates in either Schedule II or Schedule III are also being assessed an additional 1.5% negative rate inverse surcharge.

 |Quarterly Fund Balance Reductions and Surcharges|